GSA/digitalgov.gov/content/news/2014/01/2014-01-09-top-eight-best-practices-for-federal-contact-centers.md

 ## 2. Use Performance Metrics to Influence Business Rules and Drive Improvements

   * Develop [Key Performance Indicators/Metrics]({{< ref "getting-started-with-your-contact-center.md" >}} "Getting Started with your Contact Center") (see Performance Goals).
-  * [CSLIC](https://s3.amazonaws.com/digitalgov/_legacy-img/2014/01/citizen-service-levels-interagency-committee-final-report1.docx) could be used as a start.
+  * [CSLIC](https://s3.amazonaws.com/digitalgov/_legacy-img/2014/01/citizen-service-levels-interagency-committee-final-report1.docx) (MS Word, 82 KB, 36 pages) could be used as a start.

 ## 3. Develop and Use a Comprehensive Quality Assurance Program